AppsFlyerKnowledge/devhub/docs/guides/sdks/ios-sdk-reference/ios-sdk-reference-appsflyerlib.md

 setSharingFilterForAllPartners()
 ```

+This function is deprecated and has been replaced by [`setSharingFilterForPartners`](#setsharingFilterforpartners)

 **Description**
 Block an event from being shared with integrated partners.
-This method overwrites `-[setSharingFilter](#setsharingfilter)`.

 **Input arguments**
 This method takes no input arguments.